opdavies/oliverdavies.uk/source/_pages/index.md

 <div class="mb-4 w-32"><img src="{{ site.avatar.path }}" alt="Picture of Oliver" class="rounded-full border border-gray"></div>
 Hi, I’m Oliver.
 I’m a {{ site.work.role }} for <a href="{{ site.work.company.url }}?utm_source=oliverdavies.uk&amp;utm_medium=about">{{ site.work.company.name }}</a> and a Full Stack Software Consultant based in South Wales in the UK.

-I work with organisations, agencies, and freelance Developers to deliver high-quality websites and web applications, utilising tools and workflows such as continuous integration and deployment, automated testing, and static analysis.
+I architect, develop, and consult on large web applications, and work with organisations, agencies, and freelance Developers to improve their code quality by using tools and workflows such as continuous integration and deployment, automated testing, test-driven development, and static analysis.

-I have {{ yearsOfExperience }} years of software development experience and am an <a href="https://certification.acquia.com/user/4540">Acquia certified Drupal expert</a>, and work mostly, but not exclusively, with the Drupal content management system.
+I have {{ yearsOfExperience }} years of software development and Drupal experience and am an <a href="https://certification.acquia.com/user/4540">Acquia-certified Drupal expert</a>.
+I also work with complementary technologies such as Symfony, Vue.js, TypeScript, Docker, and Ansible.

-I have also built projects with Symfony, Laravel, Sculpin, Vue.js, Angular, and TypeScript.
-I use Docker for local development and Ansible for server provisioning and application deployments.

 I regularly <a href="/talks">present talks and workshops</a> at user groups and conferences and am the organiser of the <a href="https://www.phpsouthwales.uk">PHP South Wales</a> user group.